Online Events

 Public comments at meetings can present a difficult balancing act for school boards.
 While providing regular opportunities for members of the public to offer input is important, the school board also needs to carefully manage its meeting time and encourage constructive discourse.
 This webinar will identify the relevant legal and policy considerations that a board can use as a guide when it identifies a need to refine its current approach to public participation during meetings.

-Rules of Order for Conducting School Board Meetings Webinar (February 2023)
+Rules of Order for Conducting School Board Meetings Webinar (Feb.
+2023)

 In general, school board meetings are more effective when the board members’ attention is focused on the substance of their decisions, rather than on the procedures that are used to navigate the agenda and reach those decisions.
 A board policy that establishes a core set of “rules of order” for board meetings can provide a useful, mutually-understood framework for conducting board business.
 The presentation will provide an overview of areas where state law mandates certain procedures for school board meetings, and it will also identify several areas in which school boards have local flexibility.

-School Board Elections (Oct.
-2023)
+School Board Elections Webinar (Oct.
+2025)

 Wisconsin school districts must comply with numerous statutory obligations related to elections.
-This presentation will cover key deadlines, required notices and post-election processes.
+This presentation features cover key deadlines, required notices and post-election processes.
 It will be of particular interest to school district clerks and to superintendents’ administrative assistants (who often assist with election duties).

 Part 1: Election Notices and Procedures